 - 1. Stiffness of the muscles after surgery is to be expected due to the swelling.
 It should disappear within seven days. - 2.
 The day after surgery begin to lightly stretch your jaw.
-Use heat compresses for tightness in jaw.
+Use heat compresses to help with tightness in jaw.